cue-lang/proposal/designs/2939-modules-v3.md

 programming languages.
 That said, we will aim for a design that is compatible with supporting co-versioning with other languages in the future.

-The registry will be implemented as a web service.
-Users will typically interface with this web service through the `cue` command line or integrations with code hosting sites such as a GitHub app.
+The registry will be implemented as a web service using the standard OCI protocol.
+Users will typically interface with this web service through the `cue` command line.

 *Note: CUE, or API definitions in general, seem to exhibit a somewhat different life cycle from a typical programming language.
 We have observed it is more